Natural Health Message — Herbs, Remedies & Nutrition for Whole-Body Wellness.

 Common Side Effects

-• Heartburn or acid reflux, particularly in people with GERD
+• Heartburn or acid reflux, especially with GERD

-• Mild stomach upset, bloating, or diarrhea at high doses
+• Mild stomach upset, bloating, or diarrhea at higher doses

 • Mouth or throat irritation from raw fresh ginger